-Each student must file a personal information form with the Placement Office by mid-semester of the semester in which he expects to graduate.
+Each student must file a personal in-formation form with the Placement Office by mid-semester of the semester in which he expects to graduate.

-Residence - Work counting toward the degree must be completed in the College as follows: (1) a total of at least thirty semester hours, (2) twenty-four of the last thirty semester hours, and (3) six semester hours of advanced courses in the major subject.
+Residence - Work counting toward the degree must be completed in the College as follows: (1) a total of at least thirty semester hours, (2) twenty-four of the last thirty semester hours, and (3) six semester hours of advanced courses in the main relation of the relation of the relation of the relation. major subject.